Grades and Academic Standing

 6.1 Grades

 MINIMUM GRADE REQUIREMENTS — A course listed on a Program of Study must receive a grade of “C” or higher to be counted.
-If a course receives a grade lower than a “C”, a student must retake the course and earn a “C” or better.
+If a student receives a grade lower than a “C,” the student must retake the course and earn a grade of “C” or better.

 Note: A student must still maintain a program GPA of 3.00 or higher.